JakeWharton/jakewharton.com/_posts/2019-09-25-r8-optimization-class-reflection-and-forced-inlining.md

 ### Inlining by force

 R8 advertises its configuration rules as being compatible with those documented for ProGuard, the tool it's meant to replace.
 But aside from honoring what ProGuard supports, it does have a undocumented rules of its own.
 An example of this was shown in the [value assumption](/r8-optimization-value-assumption/) post (and ProGuard has since come to add support for that rule!).
+While undocumented, this rule is supported by R8.

-There are three undocumented R8-specific rules which help control inlining: `-neverinline`, `-alwaysinline`, and `-forceinline`.
-Specifying `-neverinline` will, unsurprisingly, prevent a method from being inlined even when it's eligible. `-forceinline` performs inlining no matter what and crashes if anything prevents it from working.
-Between those two, the `-alwaysinline` directive overrides the limitations of normal inlining to inline method bodies which might not otherwise be considered.
-Unfortunately, these rules are undocumented for a very good reason: they're unsupported and supposed to be for testing-purposes only.
+Another undocumented, R8-specific rule can help guide inlinining is `-alwaysinline`.
+This directive overrides the limitations of normal inlining to inline method bodies which might not otherwise be considered.
+Unfortunately, this rule is undocumented for a very good reason: it is completely unsupported and supposed to be for testing-purposes only.

-However, using `-alwaysinline`, the `create(Activity)` method can be forced to be inlined.
+By using `-alwaysinline`, the `create(Activity)` method can be forced to be inlined.

 ```
 -alwaysinline class com.example.SomeLibrary {